Glought/S.O.S.D.C/README.md

 Settings
 ==========

 Start Tag:For use in Xsplit.
-Remove for use in OBS>Default: "<xsplit>
+Remove for use in OBS.Default: "<xsplit>

 End Tag: For use in Xsplit.
-Remove for use in OBS>Default: "</xsplit>
+Remove for use in OBS.Default: "</xsplit>

 HotKey: Select from the list what hotkey you want to use:Default:H